 Pursuant to a request from the United States Coast Guard (USCG), the National Oceanic and Atmospheric Administration (NOAA) is considering developing future rulemaking to allow the following USCG discharges within part or all of Cordell Bank and Greater Farallones national marine sanctuaries (CBNMS and GFNMS): untreated vessel sewage, vessel graywater (as defined by the Federal Water Pollution Control Act [FWPCA]) that does not meet the definition of clean, and ammunition and flare materials used in USCG training exercises for use of force and search and rescue.
 NOAA has delayed the date for the regulations covering these discharges to take effect; see the most current Federal Register notice published June 7, 2017 about this.

 The process for this action is composed of four major stages:

 2. Preparation and release of a draft environmental assessment under NEPA, and any proposed amendments to the regulations if appropriate;

 3. Public review and comment on the draft environmental assessment and any proposed amendments to the regulations; and

 4. Preparation and release of a final environmental assessment, and any final amendments to the regulations if appropriate.

-NOAA accepted comments in the first stage of this environmental process between April 21 and May 31, 2016, to gather information to determine the relevant scope of issues and range of alternatives to be addressed in the draft environmental assessment.
-NOAA accepted comments electronically via the Federal e-Rulemaking Portal, by mail, and at three public scoping meetings in 2016, held May 10 (Sausalito), 11 (Bodega Bay) and 12 (Sausalito).
+NOAA accepted comments in the first stage of this environmental process between April 21 and May 31, 2016, to gather information to determine the relevant scope of issues and range of alternatives to be addressed in the draft environmental assessment, including electronically, via the Federal e-Rulemaking Portal; by mail; and at three public scoping meetings, held May 10 (Sausalito), 11 (Bodega Bay) and 12 (Sausalito), 2016.